welldonestudio/welldonestudio.github.io/docs/provider-api/how-we-wrap-for-multichain.md

+---
+sidebar_position: 1
+---
+# About Universal Provider
-# How does the Universal Provider wrap for multi-chain developers?
+## How does the Universal Provider wrap for multi-chain developers?

 Web3 developers may easily handle a web3 development environment without having to install and manage several libraries simultaneously in a single request thanks to the Universal Provider, which aims to support multi-chain environment.
 The provider injects libraries supported by each blockchain network including ethers.js from Ethereum, near-api-js from NEAR network, cosmjs from Cosmos, web3.js from Solana, ContractKit from Celo, util-crypto from Polkadot and more.